Vicente Padilla: Los Angeles Dodgers

 On August 19, 2009, Padilla signed a minor league contract with the Los Angeles Dodgers.
 He made one start with the AAA Albuquerque Isotopes and then was activated on August 27 to start for the Dodgers against the Colorado Rockies.
 He made seven starts for the Dodgers in August and September, finishing with a record of 4–0 and a 3.20 ERA.

 On October 10, 2009, Padilla was the starting and winning pitcher in the clinching Game 3 of the National League Division Series against the St. Louis Cardinals, pitching seven scoreless innings.
 He also pitched well in Game 2 of the NLCS against the Philadelphia Phillies, working 7 1/3 innings and only allowing one run in a game the Dodgers eventually won.
 However, he picked up the loss, giving up six earned runs in three innings of work, in the deciding Game 5, allowing the Philadelphia Phillies to advance to the World Series for the second straight year.

 On November 3, 2009, Padilla was injured when he was accidentally shot in the leg at a shooting range in Nicaragua.
 It was not a serious injury.

 On January 21, 2010, Padilla re-signed with the Dodgers, a one-year, $5.025 million deal, with $1 million of that in the form of a signing bonus.

 On March 25, 2010, the Dodgers announced that Padilla would be their opening day starter for the 2010 season.
 Due to a number of recurring injuries, Padilla only was able to start 16 games for the Dodgers in 2010, finishing 6–5 with a 4.31 ERA.
-His best performance was a complete game shutout against the San Diego Padres on August 4.
+His best performance was a complete-game shutout against the San Diego Padres on August 4.
 He made just three more starts after that before he was shut down for the season.
 After the season, Padilla re-signed with the Dodgers on a one-year, incentive-laden deal.

 He was injured in spring training in 2011 and began the season on the disabled list, rejoining the team on April 23 as a reliever.
 In his new role, he picked up his first save since 2000 in a 10-inning game against the Florida Marlins on April 27.
 He became the Dodgers closer for a brief time after Jonathan Broxton was placed on the disabled list.
 However, he also wound up on the disabled list on May 14.
 He was first shut down with a forearm injury and later with neck problems, which required surgery.
 He was unable to return to the Dodgers in 2011, appearing in only nine games, pitching 8 2/3 innings with a 4.15 ERA and three saves.
 This was the fewest appearances for Padilla since his first season, and the first year he did not start any games since 2001 with the Phillies.
+He became a free agent following the season.